lerignoux/docker-p4-python/README.md

 # docker-p4-python
-A container to have both python and docker in an alpine container
+A container to have both python and perforce in an alpine container

+## Env variables:
+P4PORT: the perforce server
+p4USER: the perforce user
+P4PASSWD: the perforce password